Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Introduction

 An alternate approach to finding a tractable limit from which to begin analyzing the FQHE is the thin-torus limit~\cite{Bergholtz2005, Bergholtz2008, Tao1983}, where one considers a torus with one of the dimensions taken to be very small compared to the magnetic length.
 In the Landau gauge, the electron-electron interaction Hamiltonian can be written in second quantized language as a one-dimensional fermion chain with center-of-mass-conserving two-body electron interaction terms\cite{Seidel2005, Bergholtz2005,Bergholtz2008, Nakamura2010}.
 There exist well-known parent Hamiltonians with pseudopotentials for which FQHE trial wavefunctions become exact, and in many cases some level of continuity has been established between parent and physical Hamiltonians \cite{Haldane1985a, Chen2015}.
 By tuning the interaction terms in accordance with the Haldane pseudopotential \cite{Trugman1985}, we would then obtain a parent Hamiltonian with the FQHE trial states as its ground state \cite{Haldane2011, Chen2015, Chen2019}.
 The thin torus limit can be viewed as another way of tuning the 2D Hamiltonian to obtain a simpler ground state - in this limit the interaction coefficients fall off quickly with distance so we can obtain a truncated second quantized Hamiltonian with weak off-diagonal terms.

 One-dimensional systems do not have the full complexity of particle statistics present in two dimensions, and the Tao-Thouless limit is viewed now as describing a charge density wave rather than the incompressible quantum liquid.
-However, there is ample evidence that the 1D charge density wave (CDW) state in the TT limit connects adiabatically to the Laughlin state as the small dimension of the torus grows and the amplitude of the CDW becomes exponentially small.
-Hence working in the thin torus limit is similar in spirit to working with a pseudopotential, in that it introduces a small parameter (the size of the small dimension) allowing states to be treated perturbatively.
+However, there is ample evidence that the 1D charge density wave (CDW) state in the TT limit connects adiabatically to the Laughlin state as the small dimension of the torus grows and the amplitude of the CDW becomes exponentially small \cite{Rezayi1994, Seidel2005, Bergholtz2008}.